 That's it, I think that's all you NEED.
 But there are lots and lots more lovely things that you can buy which will make your sewing better and more enjoyable.
 I would suggest you make sure all your friends and family know you are now a sewist so they can get you lovely sewing accessories for your birthday/Christmas/Valentines/Anniversaries etc etc etc!
 You'll find you can collect quite a craft stash fairly quickly that way.

 Things you don't NEED but can be really handy

-- Pinking shears - the zig zag ones, great for tidying up seams and helping to avoid the fabric fraying.
+Pinking shears - the zig zag ones, great for tidying up seams and helping to avoid the fabric fraying.
 I’ve had mine for 25 years and they are still going strong!

-- Rotary Blade, Cutting Board and Ruler - easier to be accurate that with scissors but my nan and my mum both used scissors all their lives and their sewing was pretty good so not essential but preferred by many.
+Rotary Cutter, Cutting Board and Quilting Ruler - easier to be accurate than with scissors but my nan and my mum both used scissors all their lives and their sewing was pretty good so not essential but preferred by many.
 When you are ready to go for one do get the biggest cutting board you can afford/have room for.

 Are you an experienced sewer?
 What have I forgotten?
 What would you add as an essential item?